 In many presentations, I heard about policies that are good on paper but not in practice, such as consultation requirements that don’t actually engage all affected groups.
 The conclusion from these sessions is clear: policies are important, but without more—better assessments to support better-informed implementation, increased capacity, proactive efforts to give women a seat at the table—women are unlikely to share in the benefits of extractive investments and could end up worse off as a result of a project.

 Alongside these lessons, we also heard some inspiring examples of empowerment.
 I was particularly struck by repeated examples of women’s groups, such as women’s savings groups and women-only cooperatives, offering a space for women to empower themselves and to increase their voice.
 This is something we have observed in our work on land and have captured in our Starting With Women approach.
 It was inspiring to see it work in the extractives context as well.

 Reflecting back on the conference, two key themes resonate with me particularly strongly: the importance of feminism in natural resources and the importance of land as an issue.
 At Resource Equity, we are committed to centering women in our work and to actively working to change the patriarchal institutions which replicate inequality.
-We have also been working to draw out the links among gender, land, and natural resources.
+We have also been working to draw out the links among gender, land, and natural resources, which you can read about in Gender, Land, and Extractive Development: Issues and Opportunities for Improved Understanding and Practice.
 To learn more about our work click here and to learn more about the World Bank’s work on Gender and Extractives click here.